ronie38/git_sprint2/README.txt

 without affecting the main codebase.
 Branching essentially creates a separate line of development within a repository, enabling multiple developers to work on different features simultaneously or to experiment with new ideas without disrupting the stable codebase.

+Tagging a Commit: Once you've identified the commit, use the git tag command to create a tag.